The main methods include using an Epoxy DIY repair kit or melting the plastic back together using a soldering iron.

 Often when a leak is seen on a plastic radiator many think it must be replaced, when it can be repaired at home easily.

-Repairing a leak is a easy task that most and DIY backyard mechanics can do.
+Repairing a leak is an easy task that most any DIY backyard mechanic can do.

 There are three ways to repair a plastic radiator.